The OFAC 50% Rule

 BIS Affiliates Rule Postponed: The 50% rule enforcement is paused for one year after the Trump–Xi summit.
 The pause is active now, but the rule is expected to snap back on November 10, 2026.

-SecurePoint USA will implement full BIS 50% rule enforcement once the rule resumes.
+SecurePoint USA calculates OFAC 50% ownership in shadow mode and will implement full enforcement once validated.
+BIS 50% affiliate rule enforcement is paused until November 2026.
 Until then, ownership screening continues with escalation workflows.

 Affiliates Rule Paused